MELISSA BLOCK, Host:

 TOM GOLDMAN: It's pre-game, Friday night.
 A stadium in Battleground, Washington is starting to fill for a game between the Battleground High Tigers and Heritage High T-Wolves.

-Mr. RICK GILBERT (Referee): All right, let's go over the measurements.
+RICK GILBERT: All right, let's go over the measurements.
 If it's close, John(ph), you'll stop the clock?

 GOLDMAN: Rick Gilbert, the game's referee, sits on a bench, prepping his officiating crew on everything from how to signal touchdowns to handling the worst-case scenarios.